Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Conclusion and Future Research

 \section{Conclusion and Future Research}

-We analyzed the energy topology of BP and proposed a BP algorithm for decoding quantum codes that efficiently explores the degeneracy and significantly improve the performance, especially for highly-degenerate codes.
-The algorithm has a good convergence performance and a nearly linear complexity in the code length.
-To further improve \ourBP, one may try to analyze the behavior of those uncorrected errors.
+We analyzed the energy topology of BP for decoding quantum codes, and proposed (A)MBP$_4$, which efficiently explores the degeneracy and significantly improves the performance over conventional BP, especially for highly-degenerate codes.
+(A)MBP$_4$ has complexity almost linear in the code length.
+To further improve (A)MBP$_4$, one may try to analyze the behavior of those uncorrected errors.

-Considering BP as an RNN, our proposed scheme has adjustable neuron gains (gradient decent step-size) controlled by $\alpha$ and fixed inhibition strength.
-The network introduces a proper memory effect, allowing BP to resist the wrong belief or accelerate the search.
+Considering BP as an RNN, our proposed scheme has adjustable edge weights (gradient decent step-size) scaled by $1/\alpha$ and fixed inhibition strength.
+The network introduces proper memory effects, allowing BP to resist wrong beliefs or accelerate the search.

-One may introduce additional parameters $\alpha_{mn,i}$ and $\beta_{mn,i}$ for each {edge $(m,n)$ and even each iteration $i$}, but this would require us to develop a strategy of choosing these parameters.
-In Algorithm~\ref{alg:LLR-BP4}, there are more useful edges (e.g., the dotted lines in Fig.~\ref{fig:S2x3_RNN_a}) not considered in BP-based neural networks \cite{Nac+18,LP19}.
-With these added edges, an MBP-based neural network may be considered.
-The energy function can be defined as in \eq{eq:energy} or any appropriate one.
-For training the edge weights $\alpha_{mn,i}$ and $\beta_{mn,i}$, their initial values are important \cite{SMDH13}.
-Our simulation results suggest that $(\alpha_{mn,i},\beta_{mn,i})$ can be initialized as $(\alpha, 0)$, with possible disturbance if needed.